 The festive environment

-We got off the escalators from the train station, immersed in the fandom.
+Upon exiting the escalators from the train station, we were immediately immersed in the fandom.
 The environment was festive and electric.
 The song “Question…?” from Midnights was playing as Swifties took photos, lined up for merchandise and traded friendship bracelets.

 There was even a dedicated friendship bracelet station, where fans could string together unique designs before making their way to the show.